Polyaspartic Floor Coatings · Vancouver, BC

 Residential interiors

-Basements, storage rooms, mechanical rooms, workshops, and flex spaces benefit from a sealed surface that’s easy to clean and doesn’t dust like bare concrete.
+Basements, storage rooms, mechanical rooms, workshops, and flex spaces benefit from a sealed surface that’s easy to clean and doesn’t dust.

 • Cleanable surface for day-to-day living.